 Why is the sale to Resolution Life good for customers?

-Paying claims will always be AMP Life’s priority.
-This doesn’t change with the sale.
+Paying claims will always be an AMP Life priority.

 Customers terms and conditions of their policy remain unchanged after the sale.
 AMP Life will continue to operate under the fundamental insurance principle of utmost good faith in dealing with all customer’s claims.